William Bourke Cockran: Tammany Hall

 In 1885, John Kelly became too ill to attend to the daily business of Tammany Hall.
-Instead, a group of four lieutenants (Cockran, Hugh J. Grant, Thomas F. Gilroy and Richard Croker) oversaw the organization.
-When Kelly died in 1886, Cockran, who had been closest to Kelly before his death, was elected Grand Sachem of Tammany with the support of seventeen of the twenty-four Assembly district chairs in the city.
-For several years, Croker continued to consult Cockran, Grant and Gilroy before making most decisions, until he assumed absolute authority for himself in December 1893.
+Instead, a group of four lieutenants (Cockran, Hugh J. Grant, Thomas F. Gilroy, and Richard Croker) oversaw the organization.
+When Kelly died in 1886, Croker, who had been closest to Kelly, was elected Grand Sachem of Tammany.
+For several years, Croker continued to consult Cockran, Grant, and Gilroy before making most decisions, until he assumed absolute authority for himself in December 1893.
 Cockran and Croker, fellow Irishmen and personal friends, soon became bitter enemies.
 Croker once referred to Cockran as the most objectionable man he had ever encountered in politics.
-Cockran continued to support Tammany as the society's leading campaign orator for the remainder of his life, but his standing within the organization's leadership was shaky, and Croker successfully blocked his election to the United States Senate in 1893 in favor of Edward Murphy Jr.
+Cockran continued to support Tammany as the society's leading campaign orator for the remainder of his life, but his standing within the organization's leadership was shaky, and Croker blocked his election to the United States Senate in 1893 in favor of Edward Murphy Jr.

-U.S. House of Representatives
+US House of Representatives

-Beginning in 1886, Cockran, a Democrat, was a frequent candidate for the U.S. House of Representatives and won several non-consecutive terms.
+Beginning in 1886, Cockran was a frequent candidate for US Representative, serving all or part of eight terms across 36 years.

+He was elected in 1886, but did not seek re-election in 1888.

+In 1890, he won a special election to replace Francis B. Spinola, who had died, and at the same time was also elected to a full term.
+He was re-elected in 1892 and 1894.
+In 1896, he did not seek re-election, having declared as a "Gold Democrat" opposed to Democrat presidential nominee William Jennings Bryant.

-In 1904, Cockran won a special election return to the House in the empty seat of George B. McClellan Jr., who had resigned to become mayor of New York City.
-He was elected to three more full terms.
+In 1904, Cockran won a special election to replace George B. McClellan Jr., who had resigned to become Mayor of New York City.
+He was re-elected a full term later that year, and also in 1906, but declined renomination in 1908.

+He was a losing candidate in 1912.

+He was elected again in 1920, and re-elected in 1922, but died before his new term began in 1923.

+Other political offices

 Cockran was a member of the commission to revise the judiciary article of the New York Constitution in 1890.

+He was a delegate to the Democratic National Convention in 1884, 1892, 1904, and 1920.